Things at Thai Airways could hardly be more dire.

 As if many Thais are not angry enough at the mismanagement of Thai Airways, their former national carrier, they woke up to even more news this morning that made them take to social media demanding change.

-That news was a shock story Thai Airways senior executives are being given up to 75,000 baht (approx. $2,415) per month each as a ‘travel allowance’.
+That news was the shock story Thai Airways senior executives are being given up to 75,000 baht (approx. $2,415) per month each as a ‘travel allowance’.

 Considering these executives are working for an airline that is hovering on permanent collapse, and many of them already earn around 700,000 baht ($22,525), even Thai politicians are outraged at this newest sign of mismanagement.